Project 2: The Crash - Crash Report Analysis

 8. Extensions & Challenges

-- Add a second function frame before the crash.
+- Add a second function to deepen the backtrace.

 9. Real-World Connections